 Superb speed and security

-Do VPNs still work in China?
+Do China VPNs still work?

-The short answer is...yes.
+The short answer is yes.

-This is a trial and error effort unless you're using something like ExpressVPN where the experienced, up-to-date 24/7 customer support staff should be able to point you to the right server for your need immediately.
+This is a trial and error effort unless you're using a service like ExpressVPN where the experienced, up-to-date 24/7 customer support staff should be able to point you to the right server for your need immediately.

 Are VPNs legal in China?

-Instead it has said telecom and internet companies must get government approval before using VPNs for cross-border approval.
+Instead, the country has said telecom and internet companies must get government approval before using VPNs for cross-border approval.